tscheys/tscheys.github.io/_posts/2015-09-28-NoMoreForLoops.md

 }
 // is equivalent to
 numbers.forEach(function(value, index, array) {
-  /*through this callback function
+  /*via this callback function
-    you still have access to the whole array and the index.*/ console.log(value);
+    you still have access to the whole array and the index of the current value.*/ console.log(value);
 });
 {% endhighlight %}
 ###Advantages:
-1. .forEach is easier to understand for somebody who is not a coder.
+1. `.forEach()` is easier to understand for somebody who is not a coder.
 2. Faster to type for yourself.